-It seems that everything we put in and outside of our bodies has a harmful effect.
+It seems that everything we put inside and outside of our bodies has a harmful effect.
 Makeup and skin care ingredients are no exceptions.
-As a former sales director for a major direct sales skin care company, I often wondered how safe my products were.
-I’ve since started buying “organic” brands to replace some of my other products as a precaution.
+As a former sales director for a major direct sales skin care company, I often wondered how safe my products were and try to buy “organic” brands to replace my other products as a precaution.

 As we grow older and are more prone to diseases like cancer, why should we take chances?
 Still, the jury is out.
 We’ve been putting chemicals on our skin ever since we were teenagers.
 Has it jeopardized our health?
 We’ll probably never know for sure.

-Our company convinced us our product was safe because it was rigorously tested in a lab and was a combination of scientific and botanical ingredients.
-However, it’s also a fact that there are more allergic reactions to “organic” skin care ingredients than with products that have the blessing of board certified dermatologists.
-A skin care program, in order to be effective, must be based on individual skin chemistry.
+My former company’s sales pitch was that their products were safe because they were rigorously tested in a lab and were a combination of scientific and botanical ingredients.
+There’s nothing wrong with that and it doesn’t mean they aren’t safe.
+It’s a fact that more people have allergic reactions to “organic” skin care ingredients than with products that have the blessing of board-certified dermatologists.
+You have to be careful, no matter what you choose.
+Your best skin care program must be based on your individual skin chemistry.

-Play it safe with organic skin care ingredients
+Products made with high-quality organic skin care ingredients

-An example of a “truly” organic skin care program would be to slather your face daily with extra virgin olive oil or massage it with the pit of an avocado.
-It works and it’s cheap.
-To be legal to sell, an “organic” skin care product must be formulated so it does not become rancid or develop harmful bacteria.
-Even refrigerated products go bad in a short amount of time.
-Don’t buy into the hype that a product is organic just because the label says it is.
+Examples of truly organic skin care would be slathering your face with extra virgin olive oil or massaging it with the pit of an avocado.
+Both of these methods work and are dirt cheap.
+However, to make it legal to sell, “organic” skin care, each product must be formulated so it does not become rancid or develop harmful bacteria.
+So, don’t buy into the hype that a product is 100% organic just because the label says it is.

-These are some fabulous companies that sell reputable and effective skin care products made with organic skin care ingredients
+The companies below sell reputable and effective skin care products made with organic ingredients.

-Another cool company is Just Nutritive.
-They have a full line of skin care, hair products, tanning and pet products made of all natural ingredients.
+Just Natural Skin Care has a full line of skin care, hair products, tanning, and pet products made with all-natural ingredients.